radicalbit/NSDb/docs/RestApis.md

 }
 ```

-The response will be a json array with `records` object as result and `parsed` for the destructured query
+The response will be a json array with `records` object as result and `parsed` for the tokenized query

 ```json
 {